 Graduate courses taken at other institutions: These must be declared on students’ application for graduate study at Muskie, and may be used for transfer credit only if they meet the requirements of the graduate program and the University.
 Students may apply to transfer up to 12 credits of graduate credit from other universities taken prior to matriculation, except that students who transfer into full-time study in a Muskie graduate program directly from full-time study in another university’s accredited graduate program in a comparable field may apply to transfer up to one half of the Muskie degree credit requirements.
 Each program must approve specific program requirement waivers.

 Extramural Credit for Matriculated Students

-Students who are matriculated in the PPM, MPH, or CPD master’s program and would like to take a course offered by a department at USM or another university that is not already cross-listed with a Muskie degree program must obtain permission from their Muskie program’s chair prior to registering for the non-Muskie course.
+Students who are matriculated in the MPPM or MPH master’s programs who would like to take a course offered by another department at USM or another university that is not a pre-approved elective or already cross-listed with a Muskie degree program must obtain permission from their Muskie program’s chair prior to registering for the non-Muskie course.
 The same limits with respect to transfer credit apply to extramural credit.